martindotlindner/carsharing/Preparation/Readme.md

 # Summarized workflow<a id="Workflow"></a>
-To execute serval files with psql, you can use this command:
+To execute multiple queries in a row you can use several commands:

+Within psql:

 ```sql
 BEGIN;